-Our Team Performs Tooth Extractions in Cherry Creek and Central Park, CO
+Our Team Performs Tooth Extractions in Cherry Creek, Central Park, and Parker, CO

 Patients generally don’t look forward to dental work, especially if that work includes an extraction.
 Though one of the most common tooth extractions is the removal of a patient’s wisdom teeth, there are also many other reasons why teeth may need to be removed.
 At Colorado Oral Surgery, we have many years of experience performing tooth extractions for Colorado patients.
 Our staff wants to make sure this process is as easy as possible for you, which is why we take great care to ensure your comfort by using anesthesia as necessary.
 The sooner you get the affected tooth removed; the sooner you’ll feel better.
 Please contact us right away to discuss your options for tooth extractions.

 Why Do I Need to Have My Tooth Removed?

 Having a tooth removed may seem unnecessary.
 Wouldn’t you want to hang on to as many teeth as possible?
 The answer is yes.
 However, sometimes, teeth must be removed because there is no other option.
 Our dentists only resort to extracting teeth if it’s an absolute necessity.
 Usually, teeth are removed to preserve oral health and to prevent further damage to other healthy teeth and gum tissue.
 Our dentists may recommend tooth removal for all the following reasons:

 - Make room for shifting teeth during orthodontic treatment